 Waterhouses Campground & Marina: Salisbury

 You’re on the cusp of boating fun or wilderness exploration when you stay at Waterhouses Campground and Marina.
 You have your choice of 71 different sites from grassy to the riverfront.
 Sites come with water and utility hookups, no sewer hookups but there is a dump station at Waterhouses.
 A camp store contains fishing supplies, groceries and camping supplies like ice and firewood.
 You also get fire pits and picnic tables and tons of different watercraft rental options.

 Salisbury is perfectly located to enjoy many different activities in Vermont.
-Waterhouses itself is situated on Lake Dunmore and you can rent watercraft to explore it, Branbury State Park is right on the other side of Dunmore and offers many hiking and biking opportunities.
+Waterhouses itself is situated on Lake Dunmore, and you can rent watercraft to explore it, Branbury State Park is right on the other side of Dunmore and offers many hiking and biking opportunities.
 You also have the Falls of Lana across the way nestled in Mt.
 Moosalamoo.
-The Green Mountains are just due east.
+The Green Mountains are due east.

 Quechee/Pine Valley KOA: White River Junction

 This KOA is conveniently located in the Pine Valley of Vermont and ready to take care of your needs.
 You know you’re getting good amenities and facilities with KOA.
 There are a variety of RV sites offered at the Quechee/Pine Valley KOA, and deluxe sites come with 30/50 amp hookups, water, sewer and cable TV all on a large patio equipped with propane grills, furniture, and a picnic table.
 The patios house bathroom, shower and laundry facilities to help clean up and are also outfitted with group pavilions, bike rentals, a public use kitchen, and a swimming pool.